microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationconditionapplication.md

 ---
 title: "authenticationConditionApplication resource type"
-description: "An object representing an application condition which will trigger an authenticationEventListener."
+description: "An object representing the application that will be triggered for an authenticationEventListener."
 author: "soneff"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"